Scalar Polynomial Curvature Invariants in the Context of the Cartan-Karlhede Algorithm: Acknowledgements

 \section{Acknowledgements}

-This research was supported in part by Perimeter Institute for Theoretical Physics and by the Natural Sciences and Engineering Research Council of Canada.
+This work was supported in part through the Research Council of Norway, Toppforsk grant no. 250367: Pseudo-Riemannian Geometry and Polynomial Curvature Invariants: Classification, Characterisation and Applications (D.M.) and by the Natural Sciences and Engineering Research Council of Canada (N.K.M).
 Research at Perimeter Institute is supported by the Government of Canada through Industry Canada and by the Province of Ontario through the Ministry of Research and Innovation.